ThePrincelle/projet-erlang/README.md

 [![Build Status](https://drone.princelle.org/api/badges/princelle/project-erlang/status.svg)](https://drone.princelle.org/princelle/project-erlang)

 Every time a push is made to the repository, a test is automatically executed to verify that the Erlang script still passes through the compiler.

+Then, one the step of the compiler is done, we run the test function with multiple scenarios to ensure that everything still passes.
+More info at [Provided test](#provided-test).

+To run the test, we use the following image: https://hub.docker.com/_/erlang.
+This allow us to have a clean environment everytime.

 Here's the link to the CI tester : https://drone.princelle.org/princelle/project-erlang